 In many ways, Super Mario Odyssey's gameplay is similar to Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
 But in his latest adventure, the plumber must collect Power Moons instead of Stars.
 He needs them to unlock new locations so he can attempt to rescue Princess Peach from Bowser's clutches.

 After his trusty hat gets destroyed, Mario meets a new friend named Cappy, who can change into various hat forms.
-With the aid of this new friend, our little mustachioed friend acquires new attacks and abilities previously not seen before in the Mario games.
+With this new partner's aid, our little mustachioed plumber acquires new attacks and abilities previously not seen before in the Mario games.
 For instance, the ability to throw Cappy and hit enemies at a distance.

 You can even play co-op with one person taking control of Mario and the other controlling Cappy.
 This makes Super Mario Odyssey a fun game to play with your kids, younger siblings, or with one of your friends.

-If you're craving a multiplayer Mario adventure, you'll definitely want to check out Super Mario 3D World + Bowser's Fury.
+- Super Mario 3D World + Bowser's Fury:.
 Up to four players run around freeing Sprixie's from Bowser's clutches while playing as either Mario, Luigi, Peach, Blue Toad, or Rosalina.
-It was originally a Wii U game, but it's being brought to Switch on Feb.
-12, 2021.

-7. Luigi's Mansion 3 — Best Co-op Game on Nintendo Switch$45 at Amazon
+Best Co-op Game on Nintendo Switch$50 at Amazon

 - Great puzzles